mikhdm/countries-api/README.md

 This application runs with uvicorn as a main server by default, but for production\
 it s be put under some kind of a reverse proxy like nginx, traefik (which feels much better) or envoy and multiplied on a several process instances.
 Blue-green deployment to seamless reload should be applied as well.

-### Quick start

-To quickly try and run service on a system it should have docker installed (on Linux) or Docker Desktop (on MacOS).
-`make` utility must be present as well.

-If both of tools are installed open a Terminal and staying inside the root of the project run:
-`make up` and then locate to http://localhost:8090/ you will see swagger docs.\
-You can try query right away from swagger interactive docs, it works.
-To stop containers run `make down`.
-To run tests just run `make test`.
-To run training of new estimator view [description](#test--run) of `make train` command in **Test & run** section.